Shepherd1226/Activity_Surveil/README.md

 ## Troubleshooting

-- Ensure your camera and microphone are properly connected and accessible.
+- **Camera and Microphone Connection:** Ensure your camera and microphone are properly connected and accessible.
+Note that using WSL (Windows Subsystem for Linux) or a virtual machine may prevent proper connection to the camera.

-- Check permissions for creating directories and saving files.
+- **Audio-Video Synchronization:** If you experience audio-video synchronization problems, try adjusting the value of `CHUNK` in `record.py`.

-- If FFmpeg is not working, ensure it is installed and added to your system’s PATH.
+- **Permissions Issues:** Check permissions for creating directories and saving files.

-- If you experience audio-video synchronization problems, try adjusting the value of `CHUNK` in `record.py`.
+- **FFmpeg Installation:** If FFmpeg is not working, ensure it is installed and added to your system’s PATH.

 ---